What Should I Do if I Suspect Stockbroker Fraud?

 To start the recovery process, a securities attorney will file a statement of claim on your behalf against your broker’s firm.
 Once they receive the statement, the firm may offer a settlement instead of moving forward with the case.
 Unfortunately, you cannot trust firms to offer a fair settlement.

-What Are the Most Common Types of Stock Broker Fraud?
+What Are the Most Common Types of Stockbroker Fraud?

 Investors should be aware of the most common types of investor fraud.
 These types of fraud result in thousands of FINRA arbitration disputes every year.

-• Brokers may also execute unauthorized trades.
+- Brokers may also execute unauthorized trades.
 Your broker is not allowed to make a trade without your approval unless you and your firm have authorized discretionary trading in writing.

-Selling away” involves a stock broker selling a security that is not approved by their firm – and therefore not subject to their firm’s supervision.
+- “Selling away” occurs when a stockbroker sells a security that is not approved by their firm and therefore is not subject to their firm’s supervision.
 These investments are more likely to come with a conflict of interest.
-For instance, a stock broker may recommend shares of a company in which they have a financial interest.
-The investment may simply be too risky for most investors and therefore would never be approved by the firm.
-Be wary if your broker begins communicating with you via text message or uses a non-firm e-mail.
+A stockbroker may recommend shares of a company in which they have a financial interest.
+The investment may simply be too risky for most investors and frowned upon by the firm.

-How to Report Stock Fraud
+How to Report and Prove Stock Fraud

 If you believe your broker engaged in fraud through deceit or some other form of misconduct, you can report them to FINRA using their online portal.
 In their “Questions You Should Ask Before Filing a Complaint” brochure, FINRA states: